atlarge-research/opendc/README.md

 The official way to run OpenDC is using Docker.
 Other options include building and running locally, and building and running to deploy on a server.

 For all of these options, you have to create a Google API Console project and client ID, which the OpenDC frontend and web server will use to authenticate users and requests.
 Follow [these steps](https://developers.google.com/identity/sign-in/web/sign-in) to make such a project.
-In the 'Authorized JavaScript origins' and 'Authorized redirect URI' fields, be sure to add `http://localhost:8080`, `http://localhost:8081` and `https://localhost:3000`.
+In the 'Authorized JavaScript origins' and 'Authorized redirect URI' fields, be sure to add `http://localhost:8080` (frontend), `http://localhost:8081` (api) and `https://localhost:3000` (frontend dev).
 Download the JSON of the OAuth 2.0 client ID you created from the Credentials tab, and specifically note the `client_id`, which you'll need to build OpenDC.

 ### Installing Docker